xmtp/libxmtp/xmtp/README.md

                 Create an outbound session (hold it in memory) Use the existing session to encrypt a payload containing an invite with the message attached (hold it in memory) In a single transaction:
-            Push all encrypted payloads to outbound_payloads table with outbound_payload.state = UNINITIALIZED Commit all updated session states to the DB with installation.state = SESSION_CREATED Set message.state = LOCALLY_COMMITTED
+            Push all encrypted payloads to outbound_payloads table with outbound_payload.state = PENDING Commit all updated session states to the DB with installation.state = SESSION_CREATED Set message.state = LOCALLY_COMMITTED
             Set conversation.state = INVITED